 Bicentennial Edition: Historical Statistics of the United States - Colonial Times to 1970* - Part 1 [ Print version of the title may not be available at all depository libraries as it was distributed in 1976.]

 Bicentennial Edition: Historical Statistics of the United States - Colonial Times to 1970* - Part 2 [ Print version of the title may not be available at all depository libraries as it was distributed in 1976.]

 United States Code

 We will deliver library materials to your residence every two weeks or once per month depending on your needs.
 You can tell us your general preferences for library materials, or give us specific requests and we will strive to fulfill them.
 Marion Public Library provides this service free of charge to adults living within the city limits who have difficulty visiting the library or who live in a retirement or nursing home.

 Start by calling the library at (740) 387-0992 to request homebound delivery.
 When you are being registered, let us know what types of materials you'd like to borrow from the library.
 Library staff will select your items and then deliver the materials right to your door!

 Almost all library materials are available to homebound patrons.
-Books, magazines, audiobooks, DVDs, and CDs can all be delivered to patrons on this program.
+Books, magazines, audiobooks, and DVDs can all be delivered to patrons on this program.